prestongarno/kotlinq/README.md

 ```

-3. Configure gradle the plugin to generate a Kotlin API from the GitHub schema:
+3.  **Configure gradle the plugin to generate a Kotlin API from the GitHub schema**:

 ```